amberarchive/C-BikeShare/README.md

 - The pink zone: The peak time of member riders is morning with 26.59% and just slightly decreased in the afternoon, then dramatically drop-down at night  just like casual riders' pattern

 It is different between member vs. casual riders on the time of day using the services but the difference is not significant.

-## Recommendations:
-By understanding the difference in the using habit between member vs casual, below are my recommendations for transforming casual riders into member subscribers:

-In fact, their habit of using our product is totally different from the current member subscribers.
-It is tough to change their habits immediately, it takes time and effort.
-I believe that **creat a customized subscription** for casual riders that fit the demand of casual riders is the first step.

-For example:
-- A subscription package that has many incentives if users take longer rides: the price per minute decreases: in the first 10 minutes it is $0.25 per minute, but for the next 10 minutes it is only $0, 20 per minute.
-- The price is cheaper for weekends ride

-But of course, at a higher fee than the current member package because this is just a **bait strategy**.
-The purpose of this is to give them the privilege of regular membership for a better price than buying single rides.
-However, this is also educating and transforming their habits, making them ride bike more often and gradually see our bike as a familiar means of transportation, and the biggest main purpose is to make them change their daily transportation to our bike.

-How much is the subscription package, what milestone of time should be depend much on futher analysis and the decision should be made after a lot of market research from the Marketing team.